Ganden Monastery - Birthplace of Tibetan Gelugpa

 History of Ganden Monastery

-As the first Gelugpa Monastery, Ganden Monastery has an important role in Tibetan religious culture.
-It is the product of reformation movement practiced by Tsongkhapa in the early 15th century.
-With a high rank status in Tibet, there was a heyday for over 4000 monks lived in the monastery after the construction in 1409.
-In 1980, there was a thorough reconstruction for some major buildings, including the holy stupas of Tsongkhapa, scripture halls, Buddhist halls, etc.
+As the first Gelugpa monastery, Ganden Monastery has an important role in Tibetan religious culture.
+It is the product of the reformation movement practiced by Tsongkhapa in the early 15th century.
+Its establishment signifies that the Gelug sect possesses a foundational monastery.
+With a high rank status in Tibet, there was a heyday when over 4000 monks lived in the monastery after the construction in 1409.
+In 1980, there was a thorough reconstruction of some major buildings, including the holy stupas of Tsongkhapa, scripture halls, Buddhist halls, etc.

 The Founder & Gelug Sect

-Tsongkhapa (1357-1419), the founder of Ganden Monastery, who was supposed to the reincarnation of Manjusri, born in Qinghai, and firstly contacted the Buddhism when he was three years old.
-After studying 9 years Buddhist doctrine for 9 years in Xia Qiong Temple, he left Qinghai to Tibet for further study in the year of his age of 16.
-In the later years, he learned from different sects’ monks and sucked up all the essential of the Buddha dharma.
-At the same time, he got more and more reputations in Tibet.
+Tsongkhapa (1357-1419), the founder of Ganden Monastery, who was supposed to be the reincarnation of Manjusri, born in Qinghai, first encountered Buddhism when he was three years old.
+After studying Buddhist doctrine for 9 years in Xia Qiong Temple, he left Qinghai for Tibet for further study at the age of 16.
+In the later years, he learned from different sects’ monks and absorbed all the essentials of the Buddha Dharma.
+At the same time, he got more and more reputation in Tibet.

-With the development of Tibetan Buddhism, the ill disciplines happened among the aspects of intellectual, religious and monastic in Kagyu, Sakya and more sects.
-Disappointed at those undesirable phenomena, Tsongkhapa reined his disciples and followers into a strict new order- the Gelug sect was established with an austerity of monastic life and emphasized the primacy of philosophical study.
-In order to distinguish from other sects, he and his followers wear Yellow peach shaped hat.
+With the development of Tibetan Buddhism, irregularities emerged in the academic, religious, and monastic practices of sects such as the Kagyu and Sakya.
+Disappointed at those undesirable phenomena, Tsongkhapa reined in his disciples and followers into a strict new order- the Gelug sect was established with an austerity of monastic life and emphasized the primacy of philosophical study.
+In order to distinguish themselves from other sects, he and his followers wore yellow, peach-shaped hats.
 Hence, the Gelug sect is also called the Yellow Hat sect.
-In 1409, the Ganden Monastery, as the first Gelug Monastery, was built near Lhasa and Tsongkhapa was the first abbot of Ganden Monastery.
+In 1409, the Ganden Monastery, as the first Gelug Monastery, was built near Lhasa, and Tsongkhapa was the first abbot of Ganden Monastery.

 Ganden Monastery Highlights